answer questions you have

 Residents are not allowed cell phones while in treatment.
 All electronic devices will be turned over to staff upon admission.
 There may be limited access with clinical approval for such things as retrieving important numbers or coordinating a departure.
 The same goes for laptops, again limited use may be approved by your counselor.
 Only approved MP3 players without camera capabilities or wifi are allowed in treatment.

-No. Mountain Peak offers detox included with our programming.
+Mountain Peak offers detox included with our programming.
+However, each individual will be assessed to determine detox needs prior to entering Mountain Peak.
 If you are currently in detox, please bring your discharge paperwork with you upon admission.

-No. Residents are taken to a local gym every morning.
+No. Residents are taken to a local gym monday-saturday.

 Mainly American Home style food: Chicken, pastas, and salads, vegetables, grains, vitamins, and other gourmet items.
 We have an excellent cooking staff that can accommodate almost any appetite.
 Residents have access to the kitchen for meals and snacks round the clock.
 Mountain Peak can also maintain special dietary needs for all residents including vegetarian, vegan, gluten free, lactose free, sugar free, and peanut free.

-Mountain Peak has a full-time Medical Staff with a Doctor and nurse practitioner.
-They handle and monitor the medical needs for the residents including detoxification and prescriptions.
+Mountain Peak has psychiatric care for all residential clients under the supervision of our Medical Director.
 Mountain Peak also facilitates and handles the setting and keeping of appointments with specialists per the approval of our medical director for resident cases.
+We do not provide medical care for outpatient clients but assist in locating appropriate medical care when necessary.

-Yes.
-All medications will be turned into staff and submitted for medical review.
+Yes, bring your current medication in the original prescription bottle.
+All medications will be turned in to staff and upon admission and submitted for medical review.
 Medications will be counted and documented.
 Any medications that are not prescribed to the individual resident will be confiscated and destroyed.
-While Mountain Peak does not allow pain medications, we do offer detox services to help residents cope with withdrawal symptoms.
-For specific questions and cases, please contact us.